tiongjjyi/tp/docs/DeveloperGuide.md

     * 1b1.
 CodeSphere displays an error message.
       Use case resumes at step 1.

+**Use case: UC05 - Sort the student list**

+**MSS**

+1. User requests to sort the student list by tag or by name.
+2. CodeSphere sorts the students and displays all students in the order specified by the user.
+   Use Case Ends.

+**Extensions**

+* 1a.
+User enters an invalid sort criteria.
+    * 1a1.
+CodeSphere displays an error message.
+      Use case resumes at step 1.

+* 1b.
+No sort criteria was specified.
+    * 1b1.
+CodeSphere displays an error message.
+      Use case resumes at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. The application should be able to handle an increasing number of profiles and users without a significant degradation in performance.
+2. The application should be able to hold up to 100 courses and 1000 student contacts without a noticeable sluggishness in performance for typical usage.
+3. The application should be intuitive enough for a beginner who is new to Command Line Interfaces to be able to use easily.
+4. The application should respond to any commands carried out by the user should become visible within 5 seconds.
-3. The application should gracefully handle errors, providing informative error messages to users in case of failures.
+5. The application should gracefully handle errors, providing informative error messages to users in case of failures.
-4. Code should be organized into reusable and maintainable modules, making it easier to enhance and extend the application in the future.
+6. Code should be organized into reusable and maintainable modules, making it easier to enhance and extend the application in the future.
-5. Maintain comprehensive documentation for developers.
+7. Comprehension documentation should be maintained for developers.
-6. The application should run smoothly on different operating systems commonly used by the target users.
+8. The application should run smoothly on different operating systems commonly used by the target users.
-7. Ensure that only authorized users can access and manipulate profile information.
+9. A user who can type fast should be able to accomplish tasks faster via a Command Line Interface as compared to a hypothetical Graphical User Interface version of the app.
+10. The application should not depend on a remote server so that users can use the application at anytime.
+11. The application is not required to support multiple users on a single device.

 *{More to be added}*